James-G-Hill/Shiny-App-NBA/README.md

 app.
 With further time I would investigate further & raise the second issue again.

+## Further Development

+This application was developed to demonstrate Shiny features.
+I therefore did little development of the data due to time constraints.
+A deep review of the data with full cleaning would be necessary with more time.

+It is also not easy (& consistent) to identify the team for a player.
+A list of players per team per season would allow for stats per team per game.
+As is, the data only allows to analyse free throws across both teams per game.
+This limits the strategic analysis possible.

 ## Attribution

 This package uses a free ‘basketball’ icon provided by Font Awesome.
 The